ebuchman/tanuki/scam-train.md

 I met a man from New York City
 He spoke of sigs, hashes and chains
-Seemed like a good man, driven by the freedom
-to fulfill satoshi's way
+Seemed like a good man, driven by a vision to fulfill satoshi's way

 Its a scam train!